cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/modules/bigdataapplications/2020/course_lectures.md

 ## Week 15

-This weeks video class was a technical presentation on "Deep Learning for Images"
+This weeks video class was a technical presentation on "Deep Learning for Images".
+There are [Google Slides](https://docs.google.com/presentation/d/1uMPvKUZDc1O39KdEbsTjsydIiRGZLArt90pI7GPoZjY/edit?usp=sharing)

 {{< youtube "vgUIDZjykH8" >}}.